bluesky/bluesky-darkframes/docs/source/usage.rst

    shutter = Shutter(name='shutter', value='open')

    def dark_plan(detector):
+       # Restage to ensure that dark frames goes into a separate file.
+       yield from bps.unstage(detector)
+       yield from bps.stage(detector)
        yield from bps.mv(shutter, 'closed')
        yield from bps.trigger(detector, group='darkframe-trigger')
        yield from bps.wait('darkframe-trigger')
        snapshot = bluesky_darkframes.SnapshotDevice(detector)
        yield from bps.mv(shutter, 'open')
+       # Restage.
+       yield from bps.unstage(detector)
+       yield from bps.stage(detector)
        return snapshot

 This is boilerplate bluesky and databroker setup not specificially related to